 Authority and Relevance of the Early Church Fathers

-For a lively overview of 23 of the most important Early Church Fathers, get a copy of Marcellino D’Ambrosio’s best-selling book, When the Church was Young: Voices of the Early Fathers (Servant, 2014).
+For a lively overview of and introduction to 23 of the most important Early Church Fathers, get a copy of Marcellino D’Ambrosio’s best-selling book, When the Church was Young: Voices of the Early Fathers (Servant, 2014).